 1. Watch the imposing form of the moving 48-foot Hammering Man, out the front of the Seattle Art Museum.

-2. Be awed by the 105-foot long Middle Fork sculpture suspended from the lobby ceiling of the Seattle Art Museum.
-It's a plaster cast of an 140 year old Western Hemlock Tree.
+2. Stand in awe of the 105-foot long Middle Fork sculpture suspended from the lobby of the Seattle Art Museum.

-5. Admire the craftsmanship of masks, vessels and figurines from vibrant African Art, and the stunning "Signare #1" by Ile de Goree.
+7. Admire the craftsmanship of masks, vessels and figurines from African Art.

-8. Check out the free Chase Open Studio for kids, where they can create their own pieces of art.
+9. Check out the free Chase Open Studio for kids.

-10. Find beautifully curated book, toys and jewelry at the SAM Shop.
+10. Find beautifully curated books, toys and jewelry at the SAM Shop.

 Know before you go